-Dr Hughes lobbied and finally achieved departmental autonomy in 1987 where he continued his innovative approach to education in fracture management.
-He was one of the inaugural members of the AO North America organization designed to champion the AO techniques and provide orthopedic education with the most up to date methods to surgeons nationally.
-He actively recruited young, energetic, academic oriented orthopedic surgeons with visions for research and teaching.
+Dr. Hughes lobbied and finally achieved departmental autonomy in 1987 where he continued his innovative approach to education in fracture management.
+He was one of the inaugural members of the AO North America organization designed to champion the AO techniques and provide orthopedic education with the most up-to-date methods to surgeons nationally.
+He actively recruited young, energetic, academic-oriented orthopedic surgeons with visions for research and teaching.
 He partnered with the biomechanical division creating a group to test and modify implants to be used in fracture management.
-His "young guns" participated in multicentered national studies on minimally invasive rigid fixation techniques of long bones, spinal fractures, early computer assisted virtual education, sports medicine, and hand fracture management.
-George Russell has become a national leader in the treatment of pelvis and acetabular injuries and Matt Graves is internationally recognized for his innovative techniques of adult orthopaedic trauma education and treatment of pilon fractures.
+His "young guns" participated in multicentered national studies on minimally invasive rigid fixation techniques of long bones, spinal fractures, early computer-assisted virtual education, sports medicine, and hand fracture management.
+Former chief George Russell has become a national leader in the treatment of pelvis and acetabular injuries and Matt Graves is internationally recognized for his innovative techniques of adult orthopaedic trauma education and treatment of pilon fractures.
 The trauma team now consists of surgeons specialized in the management and reconstruction of extremity trauma, hip and pelvis, foot and ankle, shoulder and hand.
-This group continues to be highly productive in trauma research and routinely publishes their finding in high quality peer reviewed publications.
+This group continues to be highly productive in trauma research and routinely publishes its findings in high-quality peer-reviewed publications.

-Through the leadership of Dr Hughes, Dr McGuire and now Dr Russell, the Department of Orthopedics continues to be one of the most innovative residency and fellowship programs nationally in the field of orthopaedic trauma.
+Through the leadership of Dr. Hughes, Dr. McGuire and Dr. Russell, the Department of Orthopedics continues to be one of the most innovative residency and fellowship programs nationally in the field of orthopaedic trauma.